Republican Health Care: A Mother’s Heartbreaking Plea For Senator To ‘Stand Up To This Immoral Bill’

 The Republican chorus supporting Cruz’s comments included Senators Rand Paul, Ron Johnson, and Mike Lee.
 All four senators agree that they cannot support the bill in its current form.

 Elsewhere, Republican Senator Susan Collins has “concerns about some of the provisions.”
-Collins is opposed to the provision that would defund Planned Parenthood, and also does not agree with the long-term cuts to Medicaid.
+Collins is opposed to the provision that would defund Planned Parenthood and also does not agree with the long-term cuts to Medicaid.

 The gradual cuts to Medicaid – beginning in 2019 – is expected to affect the health care coverage for 74 million Americans adversely.